 Since the Canadian working holiday visa process is random a company cannot guarantee they’ll get you a visa.
 They have no more chance than you do.
 Basically they charge a lot of money for not much.

 They do promise to help you with jobs but if you’re open to the type of work you do you should have no problem finding work.
 Every day I walk by hundreds of shops, restaurants and cafes in Vancouver looking for new staff.
-Shops like Whole Foods and restaurants such as Cactus Club have one day every week where they will give you an on the spot interview.
+In Vancouver, shops like Whole Foods and restaurants such as Cactus Club have one day every week where they will give you an on the spot interview.

 TLDR; you do not need to pay someone.
 It’s easy to get a Canadian Working holiday visa yourself.